AyzeLYC/International-Blockchain/README.md

 # International-Blockchain
-A public blockchain for the peoples made by the peoples
+A public blockchain made for the Central Banks Digital Currencies created for the peoples by the peoples